hemanth-narra/Hemanth-narra/Advertising.md

 ICAI also allows transparent disclosure of overseas associations, referral networks, and international professional collaborations.

-This is particularly relevant for firms handling NRI clients or cross-border transactions.
+This is particularly relevant for firms handling NRI clients or cross border transactions.
 Such disclosures must be accurate, non-misleading, and should not compromise independence.

 ## What ICAI Still Does Not Allow